Skip to main content

 Why Self-Host?

-• Zero trust: No third-party breaches affect you
+• Zero vendor risk: No third-party breaches

-• Cost: Free for personal use (Vaultwarden)
+• Zero cost: Free for personal use (Vaultwarden)

-• Complexity: More moving parts to secure and maintain
+• Complexity overhead: More components to secure

 Choosing Bitwarden vs Vaultwarden